Distributed Learning Dynamics for Coalitional Games: INTRODUCTION

 \section{INTRODUCTION}

 In strategic interactions with self-interested agents, cooperating with other agents can be the optimal strategic decision an agent can make to maximize its own benefits.
 In some interactive situations, the whole can be bigger than the sum of its parts, and agents forming coalitions can collectively gain higher payoffs.
-The field of coalitional game theory, alternatively known as cooperative game theory, enables us to study such situations.
+Coalitional games, within the field of cooperative game theory, enable us to study such situations.

 The authors in \cite{c1}\textendash\cite{c3} use coalitional game theory concepts to study the problem of forming coalitions of microgrids for local power exchange.
 Such collaboration between the microgrids increases their revenues and improves the autonomy of the system by decreasing their reliance on the main grid.
 In communications and networks fields, coalitional game theory offers a suitable framework to address a spectrum of problems.
 The tutorial paper \cite{c4} provides a classification of coalitional games and a variety of applications for each.
 One such application is the rate allocation problem presented in \cite{c5}, where the users of a multiaccess channel are modeled as agents in a coalitional game.
 The value of any coalition of agents depends on the maximum sum-rate achieved by the coalition given that the agents outside the coalition will act as jammers.
 The authors motivate various allocation methods for the agents including two of the most common solution concepts in coalitional game theory, the core and the Shapley value.